Skip to main content

 Infectious Diseases

-• Crop infections in birds are not as common as they once were, but are still a potentially dangerous condition in all avian species.
-A slowing or stoppage of crop motility can be caused by bacteria, yeast and a variety of viruses.
-Early veterinary attention is essential to help treat this condition.
+• Crop infections in birds are not as common as they once were, but are still potentially dangerous in all avian species.
+Crop infections cause a slowing or stoppage of crop motility, and can be caused by bacteria, yeast and a variety of viruses.
+Early veterinary attention is essential.

 • Feather loss occurs either because the bird is truly losing feathers or because the bird, or its cage-mate, is picking out its feathers.
 Feather Destructive Behavior (FDB) is a general classification that describes the many types of damage a bird can do to its own feathers, including feather picking.
 Feather loss and feather-picking can also be caused by diseases that result in irritation or pain for the bird, or damage to, or inappropriate growth of feathers.
 Feather loss and feather-picking are complicated problems.
 For specific advice, your bird should have a thorough work-up by a veterinarian familiar with birds.